Entanglement Entropy and Complexity in Dyonic Quantum Black Holes: Entanglement Entropy

+At last, in figures \ref{fig:4c} and \ref{fig:5c}, we have shown the parametric behavior of $A_{D}$ with the intersection point $r_{0}$ for different values of charge parameters $q$, emphasizing how charge shifts the minima.
 As shown in figure \ref{fig:Avsr0k-1} and \ref{fig:Avsr0k1}, the area functional attains a minimum with respect to $r_{0}$ for both $\kappa=\pm1$.
 Therefore as $r_{0}$ determines the intersection point with the brane (or the island region), this depicts the validity of the island proposal for the quantum black holes.